byu-oit/github-action-tf-plan-analyzer/README.md

 # ![BYU logo](https://www.hscripts.com/freeimages/logos/university-logos/byu/byu-logo-clipart-128.gif) github-action-tf-plan-analyzer

-GitHub Action to analyze the proposed terraform plan for security and compliance
+GitHub Action to analyze the proposed Terraform plan for security and compliance

-This action takes in the terraform plan and uses Divvycloud to analyze it for specific security and compliance rules.
+This action takes in the terraform plan and uses DivvyCloud to analyze it for specific security and compliance rules.

-**Note:** this action does not run `terraform plan` for you, you must pass in the plan as an input as well as the directory of the terraform configuration (where the plan and .terraform dir are located after `terraform init`).
+**Note:** This action does not run `terraform plan` for you, you must pass in the plan as an input as well as the directory of the Terraform configuration (where the plan and .terraform dir are located after `terraform init`).

 ## Usage
 ```yaml